Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 EARLY

-Early labour takes up the majority of your birthing experience.
+Early labour takes up the majority of the birthing experience.
 It is characterized by contractions that are regular but may not be very close together or last very long.
-The contractions maybe 10 minutes apart and last only 30-45 seconds.
-This is the most comfortable of the stages of labor and gives you a chance to ease into the process.
-In this phase, you are usually dilated up to a maximum of 4 centimeters.
+The contractions may be 10 minutes apart and last only 30-45 seconds.
+This is the most comfortable of the stages of labor, easing the body into the process.
+In this phase, dilation is to a maximum of 4 centimeters.

 ACTIVE

 Active labor is more intense with longer, stronger, more intense contractions that may be 3-5 minutes apart and last up to 60 seconds.
-This is the beginning of the serious phase, where relaxation comes into play and the birth companion’s role becomes greater.
+This is the beginning of the serious phase, where relaxation comes into play and the birth companion's role becomes more prominent.
 Dilation is usually from 5-7 centimeters.

 TRANSITION

 Transition is by far the most challenging, although the shortest, phase of birthing.
-This is when you might begin to feel overwhelmed and your focus might falter.
-This is the phase usually depicted in the media.
+This can cause overwhelming sensations which might falter your focus.
+This is the phase usually depicted in mainstream media.
 These contractions are stronger and longer and finish dilating the cervix.
 They usually last 90-120 seconds with breaks of about a minute or two in between.
 Generally this phase only last for 30 minutes to 2 hours.
-You may also experience a time distortion in this phase that makes it seem to go more quickly.
-You may not remember much of this period after the birth.
-You may feel out of focus and a bit foggy here.
+A time distortion may also be experienced in this phase that makes it seem to pass more quickly and may make this period difficult to remember clearly after the birth.
+Experiencing grogginess or a mental fog are also common.
 Nausea can also set in as well as involuntary painless shaking from the intensity.
-You are especially vulnerable to suggestion here, which can be used for good or evil.
+Women are especially vulnerable to suggestion at this time, which can be used to enhance or to hinder the birth.

 Stage II- Pushing

-The pushing stage the second phase of labor, begins once you've dilated to 10 centimeters.
+The pushing stage, the second phase of labor, begins once 10 centimeters has been reached.
 This will end with the much-anticipated birth of the baby.
 This stage can last a few minutes or several hours.
 In a natural birth, the pushing phase is typically much shorter than in a medicated one.
-Contrary to any rumors you may have heard, such as the "ring of fire", this is probably the most empowering part of the experience and can be the most motivating and comfortable.
-You know you will be holding that baby in just a short time and that thought is all the motivation you need.
+Women commonly report this as the most empowering part of the birth experience and as the most motivating and comfortable.

 Stage III - The Placenta Delivery

-When you've got your babe in your arms, the last of the stages of labor, the placenta delivery, often gets neglected, but it begins with the birth of the baby and ends with the arrival of the placenta.
-On average it takes about 20 minutes for the placenta to detach from the uterine wall, although it can be longer without complications.
+When the baby reaches your arms, the final of the stages of labor, the placenta delivery, often receives little attention.
+It begins with the birth of the baby and ends with the arrival of the placenta.
+On average, it takes roughly 20 minutes for the placenta to detach from the uterine wall, although it can safely be longer.

-The placenta will detach from the uterine wall and be expelled through the birth canal.
-Your care provider will be able to tell that your placenta is ready to detach by a small gush of blood or a lengthening of the cord.
+The placenta will detach from the uterine wall and then be expelled through the birth canal.
+The care provider will determine when the placenta is ready to detach by a small gush of blood or a lengthening of the cord.

-The most important thing to realize is that it is not enough to just recognize the stages of labor: you must know exactly how to handle each stage as it comes.
-By becoming familiar with the unique qualities of each stage, you can eliminate your anxiety about giving birth.
-When your labour starts, you will be fully prepared to face each step along the way to holding your newborn baby.
+It is not enough to just recognize the stages of labor: mothers must know exactly how to handle each stage as it comes.
+By becoming familiar with the unique qualities of each stage, anxiety about giving birth can be eliminated so that when labour begins, you will be fully prepared to face each step along the way to holding your newborn baby.

 References